remotework1/LavondaTalbertIT1025/Lab5/readme.md

 ### Executive Summary

 ##### In this module the students will learn the NSA in networking security and its components: networking and topologies.
+Learn and define the techniques of Cryptography, Cybersecurity and Encryption.
+Lucidchart flowchart exercises along with summaries about the concept of different topologies will be part of the teachings.

 ### Lucidchart